Mohit-robo/end-to-end-deployment/README.md

         python wasteDetection/pipeline/training_pipeline.py

 Run the above command to train the object detector model.
-Check the `artifacts/model_trainer/`  folder, the final weights file will be save here.
+Check the `artifacts/model_trainer/`  folder, the final weights file will be saved here.

 Now you can check the MLFlow experiment, the DagsHub page would show something such

 ![Dir Structure](diagrams/DagsHub.png)

-Also you can log hyperparams, to compare multiple experiments incase to figure out the best performing combination of hyperparams.
+Also, you can log hyperparams, to compare multiple experiments incase to figure out the best-performing combination of hyperparams.
 ![Dir Structure](diagrams/MLFlow.png)

 #### **DVC**